BaileyAndrew/antGLasso-Implementation/README.md

 ## Matrix-Variate Data Generation

-Generating 100 samples of (100, 100) matrix variate data from a KS-structured Matrix Normal takes 2-2.5 seconds.
-The number of samples is effectively irrelevant for this.
+Generating 100 samples of (100, 100) matrix variate data from a KS-structured Matrix Normal takes ~0.75 seconds.
+The number of samples does affect this - about 30% of the runtime is due to there being 100 samples.

 _This has been well-optimized but still has avenues for improvement.
-Especially since most of my tests are actually on data of the shape (attempts, samples, n, p) where attempts is the number of precision matrix pairs to generate, samples is the number of samples to generate for each (Psi, Theta) pair, and then n, p are sizes of each sample.
-There is the opportunity to make this code run quickly over batches._

-Currently, about 90% of the runtime takes place in a call to `np.kron`.
-Conveniently, the next version of Numpy (1.23) contains improvements to this function so that it will be about 5x as fast on the test suite they used.
-Although when I move to batch computation I won't be able to use this, and will rather use an `np.einsum` based solution - so the point may be moot.
+I did try batching, i.e. generate (5, 100, 100, 100) samples where the first index has different precision matrices, the second index is how many samples from same distribution.
+This would have helped in exploring how penalties, sizes, and densities affect precision/recall.
+Unfortunately, I run out of memory for even the smallest batches :(_

+About 70% of the runtime is in a kronecker product (custom implementation that outperforms `np.kron`, and 30% is due to a matrix multiplication.
+If low number of samples, nearly all of the runtime is from the kronecker product.

 ## Matrix Decomposition

 Given 100 samples of (100, 100) matrix variate data, calculating Psi/Theta takes 1.5-2 seconds.
 The number of samples is effectively irrelevant for this.

-_This has been aggressively optimized and it's hard to see where I could improve it.
-There is opportunity to make this run on batches as well, just like for data generation, but 'batch lasso' isn't very sensible I think so it could be a non-negligible headache - I don't think this is batch-friendly code._

 Currently, half the runtime takes place inside `scikit-learn`'s Lasso implementation, and I'm unlikely to be able to do anything about that.
 I did try `cvxpy`'s implementation, which was notably slower.
 The other half takes place in a single call to